tazama-lf/relay-service-integration-nats/README.md

    ```bash
    npm install
    ```
-3. Create a `.env` file with your configuration
+3. Create a `.env` file with your configuration, including the path to your CA certificate file
 4. Build the project:
    ```bash
    npm run build